 Why? – Because children are already invested in something they value as their own.
 Bring current toys into your Breakfast Invitations and watch participation soar!

-Preschoolers are taking an object they come in contact with daily (cars, trucks, airplanes) and are now building upon prior knowledge.
+Preschoolers are taking an object they come into contact with daily (cars, trucks, airplanes) and building onprior knowledge.

-Your preschooler may have already known the car has wheels and the airplane has wings.
+Your preschooler may already know the car has wheels and the airplane has wings.

 When they begin to classify and sort by land, air, and water, preschoolers expand thinking further.

-Now, the plane has wings, but I associate the airplane as a form of transportation that moves in the air.
+Now, the plane has wings, but I associate the airplane with a form of transportation that flies.

-Of course, a preschooler may have known this before the game, but they are now categorizing and comparing it with other transportation forms.
+Of course, a preschooler may have known this before the game, but they are now categorizing and comparing it with other modes of transportation.
 Sorting is a math skill your child will use for life.

 Children now have the opportunity to see an old toy in a new way.